Connecting Project & Strategy Management through Integrated Governance

 - Supplying the data needed for quick decision-making, escalations, and referrals.

-Who should be interested?
+Who should be interested in the session outputs?

 - PMO Leaders who are struggling to support strategic projects and programmes